weaveworks/weave/site/how-it-works.md

   * when a connection is deleted - the update contains just the peer that lost the connection

-The receiver merges it with its own topology model.
-If the payload is a subset of the receiver's topology, no further action is taken.
-Otherwise, the receiver sends out to all its connections an "improved" update:

- - elements which the original payload added to the receiver are included
- - elements which the original payload updated in the receiver are included
- - elements which are equal between the receiver and the payload are not included
- - elements where the payload was older than the receiver's version are updated
+The receiver merges the update with its own topology model, adding peers hitherto unknown to it, and updating peers for which the update contains a more recent version than known to it.
+If there were any such new/updated peers, then an improved update containing them is sent out on all connections.

 If the update mentions a peer that the receiver does not know, then the entire update is rejected and the receiver sends a FetchAll